 Continue reading “Tips for Planning a Wedding”

 Guest list—check.
 Venue—check.
 Bridal gown—check.
 Food—check.
 In planning your wedding, you’ve been marking next to each item on your checklist, slowly, surely—and in some cases, painstakingly—nailing down each and every choice.
 And now?
 You’re finally down to the fun part—choosing the wedding band!
 Okay, choosing a band—or anything else—for your wedding isn’t easy.
 But your journey to the right band for your wedding most assuredly is one of the most enjoyable parts of planning your wedding.
-After all, you get to listen to a lot of great music performed by wedding performers in New Jersey!
+After all, you get to listen to a lot of great music performed by wedding performers in PA and NJ.
 Bet you can’t think of a better way to spend an afternoon, particularly when you’re endeavoring to create the most important day of your life.
 But now that it’s time to choose a wedding band, how do you go about doing it?
 Here are some tips from the best wedding bands in New Jersey and throughout the country on how to choose a wedding band.

 Continue reading “How to Choose a Wedding Band”